 Hospital fees should be paid direct to the hospital, usually shortly before or on the day of surgery.
 Payment of surgical and anaesthetic fees is due on booking.
-We accept card payment, including American Express or bank transfer.
+We currently accept only bank transfer.

 Should you cancel your surgery or appointments with less than 48 hours’ notice, a cancellation fee of up to 100% of the surgery or appointment charge may be charged.